Ray spider

-Theridiosomatidae, commonly known as ray spiders, are a family of araneomorph spiders first described by Eugène Simon in 1881.
-The family includes more than 100 species divided between 23 genera.
+Ray spiders are araneomorph spiders in the family Theridiosomatidae, and were first described by Eugène Simon in 1881.
+The family includes more almost 200 described species divided between 24 genera.

 Ray spiders are small arachnids, usually less than 3 mm in body length, best known for their distinctive cone-shaped webs and their remarkable hunting technique of using their webs as high-speed slingshots to capture prey.

 Etymology

 The family name Theridiosomatidae is derived from the type genus Theridiosoma, which was established by Octavius Pickard-Cambridge in 1879.

 Distribution

 Ray spiders are chiefly cosmotropical in distribution.
 Around half the genera are restricted to the Neotropics, while most other genera occur in the Old World Tropics.
 A few genera are present in both.

 Few species reach the cold temperate regions (T. gemmosum in Europe and North America, T. epeiroides in Korea and Japan).
 Theridiosomatids are apparently absent from western North America.
 The monotypic genus Parogulnius may be misplaced in this family.